Xilinx/Vitis-HLS-Introductory-Examples/README.md

 ## Running the examples
 Two Tcl files are provided:
 * _x_hls.tcl_: Specifies what steps of the flow will be executed (by default only C simulation and C synthesis are run).
-By changing the value of hls_run it's possible to run C-RTL co-simulation and Vivado implementation
+By changing the value of hls_exec it's possible to run C-RTL co-simulation and Vivado implementation
 * _run_hls.tcl_: Sets up the project and sources x_hls.tcl mentioned above

 To run at the command line, navigate to the example directory, type: